SCM-NV/ftl/README.rst

 moment.
 Again, there are just many of them.
 Help is much appreciated.

 Definitely on the TODO list are:

-+ A wrapper container for an existing plain Fortran array.
-It should provide a random access iterator so that the ftlAlgorithms can work on plain Fortran arrays.

 + An equivalent of std::deque, a double-ended queue.
 A container with random access iterators but constant time insertion at both ends.
 It should be